tuesy/jimmyradio/README.md

 # Known Issues

 * There's no way to automatically skip to the next song when the current one finishes (click Next)
+* Boombox appears pink on Mac (Altspace Kit needs to be updated)
+* Users who don't have permissions to manage the app should not be able to target the controls

 # Development
 * Fork this repo